jenov/automatic_material_id_nodal/README.txt

 It is advisable to make a full copy of your scene or save the scene with another name.

 Usage:
-1 For active use in the preferences box render: Render Layers activate Material Index.
+1 Check Render Layers is activated Material Index True.

 2 Open the composer of nodes and a text editor panel simultaneously.